moayyaed/tb-mqtt-perf-tests/k8s/README.md

 * dummyClients - number of dummy clients that will be only connected to the broker
 * secondsToRun - seconds to run the test (publishing of messages)
 * additionalSecondsToWait - seconds to wait additionally after publishing is finished
-* maxMsgsPerPublisherPerMinute - number of messages sent per publisher per minute
+* maxMsgsPerPublisherPerSecond - number of messages sent per publisher per second
 * publisherQosValue - publish QoS
 * subscriberQosValue - subscribe QoS
 * minPayloadSize - min payload size that will be generated